 3.1.
 The Designer of Record is required to coordinate and communicate with a thirdparty Commissioning Agent.
-The Commissioning Agent will be contracted directly to the owner.
+The Commissioning Agent will be contracted directly to the Owner.
 The Designer of Record must provide one set of documents at each required submittal to the Commissioning Agent for their concurrent review.
-With the owner's approval, the Designer of Record shall incorporate the Commissioning Agent's comments into the project.
-THIS PAGE INTENTIONALLY LEFT BLANK
+Their services are essential for achieving LEED accreditation.
+With the Owner's approval, the Designer of Record shall incorporate the Commissioning Agent's comments into the project.